kbjr/wasm-instructions/control-flow/select.md

 # `select`

-Selects one of the first two parameters based on the value of the third parameter [^§2.4.4].
+Selects one of the first two operands based on the value of the third operand [^§2.4.4].

-The `valtype` immediate is optional, so long as the result type (and type of the first two parameters) is a numeric type [^§2.4.4].
+The `valtype` immediate is optional, so long as the result type (and type of the first two operands) is a numeric type [^§2.4.4].

 Otherwise, the `valtype` immediate declares the result type [^§2.4.4].